-- Maximum Size: Defines the maximum width of the stroke. - Minimum Size: Defines the minimum width of the stroke in relation to and as a percentage of the maximum size.
+Maximum Size: Defines the maximum width of the stroke.

+• Minimum Size: Defines the minimum width of the stroke in relation to

 You can control the size properties by clicking on the arrow button on right and the dialog box will appear as shown below.